 1. Start a Brick Fundraising Campaign

 A brick fundraising campaign helps raise a tremendous amount of money for whatever cause you hold dear to your heart.
-There are multiple causes that can help Veterans such as those who are active, those who have medical expenses, Veterans that need service pets, families of Veterans and etcetera.
+There are multiple causes that can help Veterans such as those who are active, those who have medical expenses, Veterans that need service pets, families of Veterans etcetera.
 If you plan accordingly, you can begin your brick fundraiser at the start of the year and fund-raise until you’ve reached your goal/capacity.

 2. Create an engraved brick memorial project

-Creating a brick memorial for those who served is a wonderful gesture.
+Creating a brick memorial for those who served is a remarkable gesture.
 As well, family members of those being recognized can visit the commemorative site for years to come.
 Whether it is the weekend before Veterans Day or on November 11th you can have a grand unveiling to reveal the brick memorial to your local community.

 3. Buy a memorial brick